prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

 // would also run on every render
 ```

+{% callout %}
-> If you are using [ESLint](https://eslint.org/) as your linter then you should definitely install the [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks), it will warn you and even fix issues automatically (if [autofix on save](https://www.digitalocean.com/community/tutorials/workflow-auto-eslinting) is enabled) for most of the mistakes people generally make with these hooks.
+If you are using [ESLint](https://eslint.org/) as your linter then you should definitely install the [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks), it will warn you and even fix issues automatically (if [autofix on save](https://www.digitalocean.com/community/tutorials/workflow-auto-eslinting) is enabled) for most of the mistakes people generally make with these hooks.
+{% endcallout %}

 Also if you're more interested in how `useEffect` works and how the dependency array affects the effect, then you should definitely check out [A Complete Guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/) by [Dan Abramov](https://twitter.com/dan_abramov).